vandenn/fullstack-react-blog/README.md

 bash init.sh
 ```

-3. While in the `server` folder, run the following command.
+5. While in the `server` folder, edit your newly generated `.env` file with the actual values from your PostgreSQL setup.
+Afterwards, run the following command.

 ```
 npm run devstart
 ```

-4. While in the `client` folder, run the following command.
+4. While in the `client` folder, edit your newly generated `.env` file with the actual values from your Auth0 setup.
+Afterwards, run the following command.

 ```
 npm run start